 Healthcare is free for locals and visitors in Bhutan, during their stay in Bhutan.

 As a points-obsessed traveler, it stung not be able to pay for the trip with credit card.
 To pay for trip you’ll need to transfer the funds in US dollars to local tour operator who will divert the payment to tourism council of Bhutan’s bank account.
 The fee to transfer fund through Bank of America is about $45 and more.
 You can easily make the transfer online if you do online banking.

-Most of the hotels have decent Wi-Fi.
-Homestays will not have Wi-Fi.
-If you want to stay connected it is recommend getting a local SIM card, now Bhutan is connected with 4G.
+All the hotels have decent Wi-Fi.
+Even some Home-stays have Wi-Fi.
+If you want to stay connected it is recommend getting a local SIM card, now Bhutan is connected with 5G.